WAON: A Large-Scale Japanese Image-Text Dataset for Cultural Adaptation in Contrastive Vision-Language Models: Experiments

+To evaluate the quality of WAON and existing Japanese image-text datasets, we fine-tune \texttt{siglip2-base-patch16-256}~\citep{tschannen2025siglip2multilingualvisionlanguage}, a strong multilingual model pretrained on global data, on WAON and two existing Japanese datasets.
+We conduct an experiment in which only the fine-tuning dataset is varied, while the model architecture, compute budget, and hyperparameter configuration are kept fixed, ensuring that the training data itself is the primary factor affecting model performance.

-\subsection{Training settings}
+\subsection{Training Settings}

-We fine-tune our models for 30,000 steps with a training batch size of 8,192.
-We use AdamW~\citep{loshchilov2018decoupled} as the optimizer with an epsilon value of 1e-8.
-We employ a maximum learning rate of 1e-5 with cosine decay scheduling, a warmup of 1,500 steps, and a minimum learning rate of 1e-7.
-We use the SigLIP loss~\citep{zhai2023sigmoid} as our objective function.
+We fine-tune each model for 30,000 steps with a batch size of 8,192, totaling approximately 245M example exposures.
+We use AdamW~\citep{loshchilov2018decoupled} with an epsilon of 1e-8, a maximum learning rate of 1e-5 with cosine decay scheduling, a warmup of 1,500 steps, and a minimum learning rate of 1e-7.
+We use the SigLIP loss~\citep{zhai2023sigmoid} as our training objective.
 All experiments are conducted on eight NVIDIA H200 GPUs.